holandes22/rafee/DESIGN.md

     - team: FK to the Team model
     - templates: CSV of template names to show.
 The order of appearance is considered
     - transition_interval: Seconds between template transition
+    - caching_interval: Seconds to keep a cache copy (maybe move this as query param in the /slides endpoint)

 Team
 ----